 C. Edward Watson

-Chief Information Officer and Associate Vice President for Quality, Pedagogy, and States Initiatives, Office of Quality, Curriculum, and Assessment, AAC&U
+Chief Information Officer and Associate Vice President for Curricular and Pedagogical Innovation

-Dr. C. Edward Watson is the Chief Information Officer and the Associate Vice President for Quality, Pedagogy, and States Initiatives.
+Dr. C. Edward Watson is the Chief Information Officer and Associate Vice President for Curricular and Pedagogical Innovation.
 He leads the association’s state-level advocacy and policy efforts to advance quality in undergraduate student learning and guides AAC&U’s agenda to advance educational quality initiatives within institutions, state systems, and state-based consortia.
-He also directs AAC&U's Institute on ePortfolios and the Forum on Digital Learning and ePortfolios and co-directs the Institute on General Education and Assessment and the Conference on General Education, Pedagogy, and Assessment.
+He also directs AAC&U's Institute on ePortfolios, the Institute on Open Educational Resources, and the Forum on Open Learning and ePortfolios and co-directs the Institute on General Education and Assessment and the Conference on General Education, Pedagogy, and Assessment.
 Additional areas of interest include curricular and pedagogical improvement efforts, and he is leading the development of assignment design tools which align with AAC&U's VALUE rubrics.